-- Meeting conditions of the IPC licence; - Stabilisation or improvement in water quality parameters (e.g. suspended solids); - Environmental stabilisation. - Optimising hydrological conditions in the former area recently in industrial peat production for the further development of wetland, Reed swamp, wet woodland and fen habitats on shallow cutaway peats, along with management of existing wetlands. - The site has already developed a mosaic of pioneer cutaway habitats, notably wetland, Birch woodland and fen habitats and is largely stabilised.
+- Meeting conditions of the IPC licence; - Stabilisation or improvement in water quality parameters. - Environmental stabilisation. - Optimising hydrological conditions in the former area recently in industrial peat production for the further development of wetland, Reed swamp, wet woodland and fen habitats on shallow cutaway peats, along with management of existing wetlands. - The site has already developed a mosaic of pioneer cutaway habitats, notably wetland, Birch woodland and fen habitats and is largely stabilised.
 These areas will be assessed for potential for targeted actions to enhance existing wetland habitats and create small wetland features. - Integrating rehabilitation measures with current infrastructure and land-uses, - Supporting current amenity land-use and potential future amenity.
-Lough Boora Discovery Park is an important amenity area. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future.

-Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current residual peat storage capacity of the bog (locking the carbon into the ground).
+Lough Boora Discovery Park is an important amenity area. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current residual peat storage capacity of the bog (locking the carbon into the ground).
 It is expected that the bog will have reduced emissions (reduced source) as it develops naturally functioning wetland and peatland habitats.
 It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021.